TilapiaTooth-cyb/Calculator-app/README.md

-This is a simple calculator app, some extra funtionality includes a history of the calculation made.
+# Calcultor App
+ Yeah so basically what the topic says, I just added a history of calculations that have been made, this is the extra fuctionality.